charmockridge/FootageTool/README.md

 ## Updates, Fixes and Patch Notes
 * Updated README.md
+* Automatic check for updates once program is opened - Check the ***Installation*** information to know if anymore packages are needed to be downloaded.

 ## Future Implements and Updates
 Within the near future expect to see the following fixes and changes (priority in descending order):

-* Automatic check for updates one program is opened
+* Update assister
 * Render in with user-defined resolution, fps and audio bitrate
 * Display quality details of inputted .mp4 file
 * Display quality details of rendered video